 1. Four-Day, Three-Night Murray River Cruise by Classic Paddle Wheeler PS Murray Princess

-BEST FOR: Nature and Wildlife, Small-Boat Safari.
+Best for: Nature and Wildlife, Includes a Small-Boat Safari, Food, and Wine Tasting.
 Transfers from Adelaide.

-See what’s on offer on the PS Murray Princess:
+See what’s on offer on the PS Murray Princess Cruise

 What does the trip include?